Erdenebayar2/Higher_Inductive_Invariants/README.md

 The first argument is the path to the benchmark file, and the second argument is the order (r).

+The function returns a quantifier-free logical formula describing all coefficient vectors belonging to (C_r(a,M)).

 ### Generating Linear Higher Inductive Invariants

 Use `GenerateInvariantsFixedOrder` to generate a linear higher inductive invariant for the loop (L(a,M)):